Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Key Takeaways

-• Backing label paper is a major contributor to general waste and difficult to recycle through traditional waste management practices.
+• Backing label paper is a major contributor to general waste and is difficult to recycle through traditional waste management practices.

-• Whistl site teams co-ordinated with Zest Recycle and label supplier GBF to find a sustainable solution to a common problem.
+• Whistl site teams coordinated with Zest Recycle and label supplier GBF to find a sustainable solution to a common problem.
 As featured by Packaging Europe

-Finding a Sustainable Solution to Site-Wide Issue
+Finding a Sustainable Solution to Site-Wide Issues

 backing-label-paper-collection.jpg

 Backing label paper is the smooth, non-stick paper that labels come attached to.
-It’s commonly made from glassine paper, a material designed to be non-adhesive and moisture resistant.
+It’s commonly made from glassine paper, a material designed to be non-adhesive and moisture-resistant.

 On the plus side, they’re perfect for packaging.